SebastianG77/custom-json/README.md

 |jsonObject|The JSON object parsed by JSON.parse().
 |parentKeys|An array representing the key path to the current property.
 Keys of objects are represented by string values whereas array indices are of type number.

-If no function or a function with less than three parameters will be transmitted to `customizedJSON.parse()`, the function `JSON.parse()` will be executed to avoid the overhead caused by determining parameters for the customization function.
+If no function or a function with less than three parameters will be transmitted to `customizedJSON.parse()`, the result of `JSON.parse()` will be returned to avoid the overhead caused by determining parameters for the customization function.

 ### Things To Do
 This module is still under construction.
 Thus, incompatible changes are possible whenever they appear reasonable.
 A stable version 1.0.0 is expected to be released later in 2021 and will contain the following improvements: